Is It Okay to Have Student Loan Debt?

 We consider Federal Direct Student Loans to be the best way to pay for a college education, but such loans do have a cap.
 Since they are in the student’s name and students generally have limited credit, Federal Direct Student Loans are limited to $27,000 – $31,000 for an undergraduate degree.
 If you need more than that, your parents will have to take out loans.

 In this case, we suggest loans known as Parent Plus Loans.
 These loans are borrowed from the government, but the interest rates are a little higher, and they are unsubsidized.
+They are also, as of July 1, 2026, capped at $20,000 per student, which sometimes does not cover the total cost of tuition.
 However, this is usually a better option than taking out private loans, since government loans have a fixed interest rate and tend to have better interest rates overall.

 Again, it’s not necessarily bad to have student loan debt.
 Over time, student loan debt can benefit borrowers by providing a college education to pave the way for future success.
 Still, borrowers must exercise care.
 Excessive student loan debt can become overwhelming if you aren’t careful and don’t use financial common sense.